gravitational/teleport/docs/2.5/trustedclusters.md

 ### Access Problems

 Troubleshooting access denied messages can be challenging.
-A Teleport administrator should be able to see the following:
+A Teleport administrator should check to see the following:

 * Which groups a user is assigned on "main" when they retreive their SSH certificate via `tsh login`.
 * How "east" performs group mappping when a user from "main" tries to connect.

 Both of these facts are reflected in the Teleport audit log.
-By default it is stored in `/var/lib/teleport/log` on a _auth_ server of a cluster.
+By default, it is stored in `/var/lib/teleport/log` on a _auth_ server of a cluster.
 Check the audit log messages on both clusters to get answers for the questions above.